Life insurance for doctors

 What is the current pension lifetime allowance?

-Death benefits from your NHS pension scheme can add to the value of your pension lifetime allowance and combined with the value of your overall pension, any value beyond the threshold will be taxable up to 55%.
-If you took your pension before 6 April 2023 then the threshold for pension lifetime allowance is £1,073,100 and there is no lifetime charge for those taking their pension after 6 April 2023.
+Death benefits from your NHS pension scheme can add to the value of your pension lifetime allowance and combined with the value of your overall pension, any value beyond the threshold can be taxable up to 55%.
+If you took your pension before 6 April 2023 then the threshold for pension lifetime allowance is £1,073,100 and there is no lifetime charge for those taking their pension after 6 April 2023 although some taxation limits will apply to the tax-free lump sum you take from your pension and lump sums paid from your pension upon death.

 Best life insurance for doctors